mozilla/application-services/docs/design/sync-manager.md

 Regardless, the low-level component will not pretend to hide this complexity (ie, it will ignore it!).
-The low-level component will allow the app to ask for state changes as part of a sync, and will return what's on the server at the end of every sync.
-The app is then free to build whatever experience it desires around this.
+The low-level component will allow the app to ask for state changes as part of a sync, and use the persisted last-modified date of meta/global to decide whether to try and apply the changes or not - so if any other device has changed this, the requested state changes will be discarded and it will return what's on the server at the end of the sync.

 ## Disconnecting from Sync